nikitavoloboev/data/research/staying-on-top-of-things.md

 - [dev.to](https://dev.to/) ([dev.to is now open source](https://dev.to/ben/devto-is-now-open-source-5n1))
 - [NPR](https://www.npr.org/)

-## Notes

-- Best time to post links (HN especially) is somewhere around 16:30 CEST so it falls nicely in both EU & NA timezones

 ## Links

 - [News](https://medium.com/@nikitavoloboev/news-d6bcaaf40121) - I wrote briefly my opinion about consuming news and media.
 Although my opinion as stated in the article is still the same.
 My approach as indicated above has changed and hopefully became a bit more refined to meet my own goals.